 - If you’ve chosen a hard crate, toss in a ping-pong ball inside to create a kitty playground.

-- For treat-motivated cats, leave tasty tidbits inside for Kitty to find so he discovers the magical-crate has the most delicious smelly bonuses for going inside.
+- For treat-motivated cats, leave tasty tidbits inside for your cat to find.
+They will soon discover that the magical-crate has the most delicious smelly bonuses for going inside.
 You want to make the crate the most fun place in the house.

 - Consider using clicker training to inspire your cat to quickly go into the crate.
 Review how to “load the clicker” and locate the training treats for spur of the moment sessions.
-Then wait for the opportunity when you see Kitty approach, sniff, or enter the crate.
+Then wait for the opportunity when you see your cat approach, sniff, or enter the crate.
 Click the clicker to tell the cat THAT (touching/going inside/even approaching) the crate is what you want, and then reward with the treat or favorite toy.
-The more you practice, the better Kitty will become at hanging out near or even inside the crate.
+The more you practice, the better your pet cat will become at hanging out near or even inside the crate.

 - It may take a week or more for the kitten or cat to feel comfortable around the carrier.
-Once that happens, put the door back on, and wait until Kitty goes inside.
-Then shut the door while praising him in a calm, happy voice that’s a matter of fact to convince Kitty this is normal and no reason for upset feelings.
-After a minute or so, let him out and give him a treat or toy reserved only for his best performance.
-Praise the dickens out of him!
-He should know that staying calm inside the crate earns him good things.
+Once that happens, put the door back on, and wait until the cat goes inside.
+Then shut the door while praising in a calm, happy voice.
+The goal is to convince your cat that this is normal and no reason for upset feelings.
+After a minute or so, let your cat out and give it a treat or toy reserved only for the best performance.
+Praise the dickens out of the cat!
+They should know that staying calm inside the crate earns it good things.

 - Repeat training sessions at least once a day over the next two weeks, building up the time until the kitty stays inside three minutes, four, then five minutes and so on.

-- Once he’s reached ten minutes and remains calm, pick up the carrier while he’s in it and carry him around, and then let him out.
-Take him in the carrier out to the car, sit there and talk to him, then bring him back into the house and release him--don't forget to offer the treat.
+- Once your cat has reached ten minutes and remains calm, pick up the carrier while the cat is in it and carry them around, and then let the cat out.
+Take the carrier out to the car (with the cat inside), sit there and talk to your cat, then bring it back into the house and release it.
+Don't forget to offer the treat.

-Soon, you should be able to take him for car rides in his carrier, without him throwing a fit.
-He’ll learn that most times, the carrier means good things for him--and the vet visit isn’t the only association it has.
+Soon, you should be able to take your cat for car rides in the carrier, without your feline throwing a fit.
+They’ll learn that most times, the carrier means good things and the vet visit isn’t the only association it has.